Glitter Pals

-Glitter Pals was an American two-piece band formed in 2004 by then-Vassar College students Mookie Singerman and Jake Friedman, their name taking inspiration from the glitter that would remain on their sweat-drenched bodies after their intense lovemaking sessions in their 'glitter box'.
+Glitter Pals was an American two-piece band formed in 2004 by then-Vassar College students Mookie Singerman and Jake Friedman, their name taking inspiration from the glitter that would remain on their sweat-drenched bodies after their intense sex sessions in their 'glitter box'.
 Singerman is the vocalist for Philadelphia cybergrind band Genghis Tron.
 The two members are also the owners/founders of the independent record label Lovepump United, which released their debut EP, Unleash the Compassion in July 2005.
 The EP was recorded by New York City producer Martin Bisi.